-People who have been raped can be traumatized and develop post traumatic stress disorder.
+People who have been raped are be traumatized and can develop post traumatic stress disorder.
 Serious injuries can result along with the risk of pregnancy and sexually transmitted infections.
 A person may face violence or threats from the rapist, and, in some cultures, from the victim’s family and relatives.

 Lack of consent is key to the definition of rape.

 - Someone inserts their genital organs into the mouth, anus or genital organs of a victim

 - Any part of someone’s body, such as a finger, goes into the anus or genital organs of the victim

 - Any object, like a stick or a bottle is put into the anus or genital organs of the victim

 - The genital organs of an animal are put into the mouth of the victim

 - Any sexual intercourse without consent is unlawful.

 - Both men and women are considered to be victims and perpetrators of rape.